hyldmo/vite-plugin-crx3/README.md

 # vite-plugin-crx3

-Vite plugin to pack Chrome extensions into .crx files.
+Vite plugin to pack Chrome extensions into .crx files based on `crx3`

 ## Installation